 - pure comparative negligence, and

 Most other states use pure comparative negligence.
-In these states, the victim’s award is always reduced by his or her percentage of fault, even if they were primarily responsible for the accident.
+In these states, the victim’s award is always reduced by his or her percentage of fault, even if they were primarily responsible for the accident.5

 A couple of states use contributory negligence.
-There, the victim is barred from recovering anything if they contributed to the accident at all.
-Even if the jury found that the victim was only 1 percent at fault, the victim would not recover any compensation.
+There, the victim may not recover anything if they contributed to the accident at all.
+Even if the jury found that the victim was only 1 percent at fault, the victim would not recover any compensation.6

 What about pothole damage to my car?